Countly/countly-sdk-documentation/android/current.md

   </p>
 </div>
 <p>
-  <span style="font-weight:400">For you to use a custom notification sound, there are 2 things you will need to do.</span>
+  <span style="font-weight: 400;">For you to use a custom notification sound, there are 2 things you will need to do.</span>
 </p>
 <p>
-  <span style="font-weight:400">First, you will need to prepare the URI that will link to the resource on your device.
+  <span style="font-weight: 400;">First, you will need to prepare the URI that will link to the resource on your device.
 It would look something like this:</span>
 </p>
 <pre><code class="java">String soundUri = ContentResolver.SCHEME_ANDROID_RESOURCE + "://"+ getApplicationContext().getPackageName() + "/" + R.raw.notif_sound;</code></pre>
 <p>
-  <span style="font-weight:400">You would then send this URI as part of the push notification, using the "Send sound" field.
+  <span style="font-weight: 400;">You would then send this URI as part of the push notification, using the "Send sound" field.
 This should cover devices with the Android SDK version less than 26.</span>
 </p>
 <p>
-  <span style="font-weight:400">For devices with the SDK version 26+, you will also need to provide this URI during the notification channel setup.
+  <span style="font-weight: 400;">For devices with the SDK version 26+, you will also need to provide this URI during the notification channel setup.
 It would look something like this:</span>
 </p>
 <pre><code class="java">AudioAttributes audioAttributes = new AudioAttributes.Builder()
            .setContentType(AudioAttributes.CONTENT_TYPE_SONIFICATION)